Species-theoretic foundations of perturbative quantum field theory: Internal and External Homs

 \subsection{Internal Hom for the Cauchy Product}

 We now distinguish between two copies of $\sfS$.
-The first $\sfS$ has `color' the formal symbol $\formg$.
+The first $\sfS$ has `color' the formal symbol $\formg$ (physically, the coupling constant).
 We call the corresponding species $\formg$\emph{-colored}.
-The second $\sfS$ has color the formal symbol $\formj$.
-We call the corresponding species $\formj$\emph{-colored}.\footnote{ in this paper, we do not treat Moyal deformation quantization species-theoretically, although it appears this can be done in terms of comodules, in which case one needs a third copy of $\sfS$ which is $\hbar$-colored} We may identify the $\sfS$ which has appeared hitherto with the $\formj$-colored $\sfS$.
+The second $\sfS$ has color the formal symbol $\formj$ (physically, the source field).
+We call the corresponding species $\formj$\emph{-colored}.
+We identify the $\sfS$ which has appeared hitherto with the $\formj$-colored $\sfS$.

 We denote sets of the $\formg$-colored $\sfS$ by $Y$.
 We let $r:=|Y|$ throughout, and we pick a section of the decategorification functor